 • safeguard habitat for biodiversity, including threatened bird species.

-Core and Restore
+Core & Restore

-TET has developed a project to measure how much blue carbon is stored in our local coastal ecosystems by taking sediment cores and analysing the sediments for carbon.
+TET, along with our key project partners and supporters, has developed a project to measure how much blue carbon is stored in our local coastal ecosystems by taking sediment cores and analysing the sediments for carbon.
 By collecting enough cores across ecosystems, we can calculate how much carbon these systems store, right here on our doorstep.

 The information we gain will help us to prioritise areas for restoration.
 We can also figure out how much is lost when we allow these ecosystems to be degraded, enabling us to calculate the cost of processes that damage and destroy these systems.

-Blue Carbon Core and Restore project partners
+Core & Restore Blue Carbon project partners